silviagarc/my-weather-app/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Built with React.
-Uses OpenWeatherMap's API.
-Deployed via Netflify [here](https://my-weather-app-silviag.netlify.app/).
+I Started with the Create React app.
+I have used OpenWeatherMap to create the API and finally deployed it via Netlify [here](https://my-weather-app-silviag.netlify.app/).

 ## Available Scripts